Internal Sources of Business Capital

 In these instances, the business can multiply its capital simply by selling the business and the underlying real estate in its present high-value real estate location and relocating in an area that has not yet benefited from the real estate boom.

-Sometimes businesses, and smaller businesses particularly, allow customers to let their agreed-upon payments slide.
-This is certainly a bad business practice on a number of grounds, and the appropriate remedy is to put more effort into collections.
+Sometimes businesses and smaller businesses particularly allow customers to let their agreed-upon payments slide.
+It is certainly a bad business practice on a number of grounds, and the appropriate remedy is to put more effort into collections.
 Doing so also increases available capital.

 When you think about sources of money or capital for your business, think about both internal and external sources of capital as well as available alternative or non-traditional sources of business financing.